Ocisra/TrackTime/README.md

   -f, --default-time-format           Display the uptime in default format -g, --greater-uptime-than <time>    Display only the processes with a greater uptime than <time> seconds -l, --lower-uptime-than <time>      Display only the processes with a lower uptime than <time> seconds

+Root only:
+  -r, --reload                        Reload the config file
+                                      Changing the config can lead to inaccuracies, use carefully --save                          Save the processes that have already finished Yotta will now consider them as part of previous boot -k, --kill                          Force kill the daemon
+                                      This will cause all data of this boot to be lost, try to --save before
 ```